There are no active ads.

 Starman

-This is one of those movies that seem perplexed when you ask them if they’ve seen it.
+This is one of those movies that people seem perplexed when you ask them if they’ve seen it.
 They’ve heard of it, maybe just in passing, but they have some vague familiarity with the name but probably have never seen it.

 I saw it in the theater and absolutely loved it.